ambrop72/aprinter/README.md

     Version 3.12.1 has been tested.
   * Edit `compile-rampsfd.sh` and adjust `CROSS` and `ASF_DIR` appropriately.
   * Run `compile-rampsfd.sh` to build the firmware.
+  * Download Arduino 1.5 in order to get the `bossac` program.
+Note that the vanilla `bossac` will not work.
-  * Download Arduino 1.5 then edit `flash-rampsfd.sh` to point it to the location of the `bossac` program.
+  * Edit `flash-rampsfd.sh` to set the location of the `bossac` program and the serial port corresponding to the programming port of the Due.
-  * Connect your Due board via the programming port.
-  * Press the erase button, then the reset button, and finally run `flash-rampsfd.sh` to upload the firmware to your board.
+  * With the board connected using the programming port, press the erase button, then the reset button, and finally run `flash-rampsfd.sh` to upload the firmware to your board.

+## Configuration

+Most configuration is specified in the main file of the firmware.
+There is no support for EEPROM or other forms of runtime configuration (except for PID parameters, try M136).
+After chaning any configuration, you need to recompile and reflash the firmware.

+However, thermistors are configured by generating the appropriate thermistor tables, as opposed to in the main file.
+To configure thermistors, regenerate the thermistor tables in the generated/ folder using the Python script `gen_avr_thermistor_table.py`.
+The generated thermistor table files include the command that can be used to regenerate them, so you can use this as a starting point.

+For information about specific types of configuration, see the sections about SD cards and multiple extruders.

 ## Testing it